What are the 4 Types of Hazardous Waste?

 - Class 9: Miscellaneous Dangerous Substances and Articles

 Mixed waste contains hazardous and radioactive components.
 The U.S. Department of Energy (DOE) classifies three types of mixed waste: low-level mixed waste, high-level mixed waste, and mixed transuranic waste.
 The treatment and disposal of mixed wastes vary depending on the type of mixed waste.

 Importance of Proper Hazardous Waste Disposal

-All businesses are required by law to handle and dispose of hazardous waste according to regulations and in order to protect both the environment and prevent exposure to people.
+It is legally required that businesses properly handle and dispose of hazardous waste in accordance with regulations.
+This is necessary in order to protect the environment and prevent people from being exposed to potentially harmful substances.
+Failing to properly dispose of hazardous waste can have severe consequences for both the environment and the health and safety of individuals.
+It is important that businesses take the necessary steps to ensure that they are complying with these regulations and taking appropriate measures to safeguard the well-being of their employees and the community.
 Transportation of all waste needs to comply with the U.S. Department of Transportation Hazardous Materials Regulations.
 All shipments of hazardous waste are also required to display the appropriate hazardous waste placards.

 Following the guidelines for the proper handling, transporting, and disposal of hazardous waste is a necessary part of protecting the environment and also helps protect people from exposure that can lead to harm and death.